 - November 2, 2015: Promotion materials are due to the Provost's office.

 - Early December 2015: Dean Diehl will meet with President's Committee to discuss promotion candidates.

-- January 30, 2015: Deadline to submit final arguments for Terminal Appointment Pending decisions.
+- TBA Late January 2016: Deadline to submit final arguments for Terminal Appointment Pending decisions.

-- February 20, 2015: President will notify Dean of outcome of Terminal Appointment Pending decisions, whenever possible.
+- Late February 2016 (tba): President will notify Dean of outcome of Terminal Appointment Pending decisions, whenever possible.

 Please direct questions about the College of Liberal Arts Promotion and Tenure Review process to Gail Davis